ianxek/cone.vim/README.md

 ### What it looks like. (in Iterm on Mac with Vim's colorscheme desert256)
 ![Screenshot](cone.vim.png)

+### A tip to refresh the syntax highlightig
+Remember that sometimes, like when pasting many lines of code in between block comment marked by `\*` and `*\`, the highlighting might need a little refreshing : in that case use vim's `:redraw` which shortcut is `Ctrl-L`.

 ### Installation

 Simply clone the repository into your Vim's package directory.
 (Vim must be installed from https://www.vim.org.)